Theo Ratliff: Personal life and business ventures

 From Demopolis, Alabama, Ratliff created The Theo Ratliff Center in Demopolis, Alabama which is a recreation center with a basketball court.

 Ratliff was the owner of the Rome Gladiators basketball team.

 In 2020, Ratliff wrote and published Theo The Hero, a children's book on how to deal with bullying.

 In 2025, his twin sons Darius and Adonis committed to the University of Southern California to play basketball in 2026.
+His twins were also named to the 2026 McDonald's All-American Boys Game.